-Nigel Gould (Chairman), Peter Griffiths (Deputy Chairman), John Bartlett, Grant Lilly and Jim Boult.
+Nigel Gould (Chairman), Peter Griffiths (Deputy Chairman), Anna Adams (w.e.f.
+May 2017), Grant Lilly and Jim Boult.

 The Board appoints the Chief Executive/Director of Civil Aviation who is assigned independent statutory powers in the Civil Aviation Act (1990).
 These powers relate to the control of entry into the civil aviation system, and the monitoring of adherence to safety and security requirements.
 The Chief Executive/Director is supported by a Deputy Chief Executive, three sector specific Deputy Directors, the General Manager Aviation Security Service, General Managers for Corporate Services and Organisational Development, and a Chief Legal Counsel.

 Graeme Harris has held the position of Chief Executive/Director since April 2012.